iolandasb/JS_DOM/README.md

 # JS_DOM
 Creation of a functionality in HTML that allows the insertion of items forming a list.
-Added items can be marked as completed or deleted
+Added items can be marked as completed or deleted.

 # Conceitos e Funcionalidades